CELAR/SlipStreamConnector-Okeanos/vmrecipes/celar-ubuntu-14.04-LTS.md

 ```

 ## Very important [as of 2014-10-15]
 [README](../README.md) already contains the details for the breaking change about `kamaki`.
-Since no verion of `kamaki` installed via `pip` is going to work out of the box, we have to configure it manually.
+Since no version of `kamaki` installed via `pip` is going to work out of the box, we have to configure it manually.
 Our Ubuntu box already has certificates installed and we can directly feed them to `kamaki`.
 So consider the following as the last step in the above procedure:

 ```
 $ kamaki config set ca_certs /etc/ssl/certs/ca-certificates.crt